 This is the information given to the pathologist about the tissue, such as where it was in the breast before it was removed.

-This section of the report is called the macroscopic description, and may include information about:
+This section of the report is called the macroscopic description, and includes features of the breast tissue before it’s looked under a microscope.
+It may include information about:

 - the size, weight and appearance of the tissue